How To Pop Your Seeds

 If you are working with seeds that were harvested from a female plant or are unfeminized, you may need to check to make sure your seeds are good.
 Immature seeds will appear smaller, white in color, or misshapen; Healthy, mature seeds will be round and dark

 Now that you have selected healthy seeds, it is time to germinate them.
 This process prepares the seed to be planted by helping it absorb water and take root.
-It can sometimes help this process to soak your seeds in water for about 12 hours before hand.
+It can sometimes help this process to soak your seeds in water for about 12 hours beforehand.
 To germinate your seeds, put lay them in between two damp paper towels and leave them in a cool dark place for 48-72 hours, continue to check and ensure the towel stays damp through the entire process.
+The ideal germination temperature is about 78 degrees.

 How to plant